dotnetKyle/DoD-PKI-OpenSSL/DoD/1B_SigningCA/README.md

        -in C:/Certificates/DoD/1B_SigningCA/csr/signing.csr.pem ^
        -out C:/Certificates/DoD/1B_SigningCA/public/signing.cert.pem

+   Note: You need to enter the Root CA's password here because the Root CA is signing the Intermediate CA.

    Select `y` to sign the certificate.

    Select `y` to commit the certificate into the database.